elias-faria/Loja-Virtual-Em-PHP/README.md

 In this wondrous journey, let’s together grow! ⚡ Fun fact: Did you know that cats can’t taste sweet?
 Just like coding puzzles can sometimes feel neat!
-So let’s share our quirks and our passions so grand, In this whimsical world, let’s take a stand!
+So let’s share our quirks and our passions so grand, In this brave new world, let’s take a stand!

 <!---
 elias-faria/elias-faria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.